MatteP1/thesis/Tasks.md

 - [ ] Write about the sequential spec for two-lock M&S queue in the report
   - [ ] Mention how it can be used to track exact contents of queue
-  - [ ] Can be used to prove a precise spec for sequential client used in testing.
+  - [ ] Can be used to prove a precise spec for sequential client used in testing
 - [ ] Write about the concurrent spec for two-lock M&S queue in the report
-  - [ ] Talk about adequacy as a reason for safety.
+  - [ ] Talk about adequacy as a reason for safety
-  - [ ] Update spec to include the Ψ predicate.
+  - [ ] Update spec to include the Ψ predicate

 - [ ] State and prove correctness of lock-free M&S Queue